Rupert Murdoch, whose creation of Fox News made him a force in American politics, is stepping down

 “In my new role, I can guarantee you that I will be involved every day in the contest of ideas," Murdoch wrote.
 “Our companies are communities, and I will be an active member of our community.
 I will be watching our broadcasts with a critical eye, reading our newspapers and websites and books with much interest.”

 There was no immediate word on why Murdoch's announcement came now.
-Ironically, it is the week author and Murdoch biographer Michael Wolff is publishing a book, "The End of Fox News," speculating on what will happen to the network when the patriarch is gone.
+Ironically, next week author and Murdoch biographer Michael Wolff is publishing a book, "The End of Fox News," speculating on what will happen to the network when the patriarch is gone.

 Murdoch and his family, particularly children James, Lachlan, Elisabeth and Prudence, were said to be the model of the HBO show " Succession."

-Note: A previous version gave the incorrect publication timeline for the book “The End of Fox News."